xvik/dropwizard-guicey-examples/rest-sub-resource/README.md

 Note that `SubResource` is not annotated with `@Path`.
 If it will be annotated and classpath scan will be enabled, then sub resource should be annotated with `@InvisibleForScanner` to avoid sub resource installation as root resource.

-In order to access context parameters, jersey services must be used in sub resource:
+In order to access context parameters, jersey service must be used in sub resource:

 ```java
 @Path("/root")